 - Sampling would be based on the result of the previous survey carried out by FSSAI, the finding of which would be shared with the successful bidders

 - The proposed survey also includes designing and operation of a framework for continuous monitoring of milk quality in the hotspot areas.
-This would lead to extensive and intensive analysis of milk.
+This would lead to an extensive and intensive analysis of milk.

 At any time, prior to the date of submission of Bids, FSSAI may, for any reason, whether at its own initiative or in response to clarifications requested by prospective bidders, modify bid documents by amendments.
 The amendments shall be notified on FSSAI website and these amendments will be binding on them.